jelman/LC_Marking/README.md

 where LC<sub>intensity</sub> is the averaged intensity of left and right LC ROIs and PT<sub>intensity</sub> is the intensity of the pontine tegmentum.

 In the current implementation, 3 contiguous slices are marked on the LC image, and LC<sub>cnr</sub> is calculated for each slice.
-A per subject value can be summarized with multiple methods (e.g., maximum value only, average of all 3 slices, average of top 2 slices).
+A per subject value can be summarized with multiple methods (e.g., maximum value only, average of all 3 slices, average of top 2 slices, average of rostral 2 slices).

 User scripts:
 --------------